Integrating Analytic SQL¶

 """Execute ASQL query in Jupyter."""

-sql = compile(query, dialect=dialect, pretty=True)
+sql = asql.transpile(query, write=dialect, pretty=True)[0]

 if show_sql: